-In October 2010, we filed a lawsuit in the U.S. District Court for the Southern District of Indiana against Teva, APP, Pliva, and Barr seeking rulings that the U.S. vitamin dosage regimen patent is valid and infringed.
-Trial in this case occurred in August 2013.
+Trial in the Teva/APP litigation occurred in August 2013.
 In March 2014, the court ruled that the asserted claims of the vitamin dosage patent are valid.
-The defendants have until April 30, 2014 to file a notice of appeal.
+The defendants filed their notice of appeal in April 2014.
 In January 2012 and April 2012, we filed similar lawsuits in the same court against Accord and Apotex, respectively.
 We filed a second lawsuit against Accord in February 2013.
 The Accord and Apotex cases have been consolidated and stayed by the court and the parties have agreed to be bound by the outcome of the Teva/APP litigation.
-In September 2013, we filed a similar lawsuit in the same court against Sun and Sun Global seeking a ruling that Lilly's patent is valid and infringed.
-This case has been stayed, and Lilly and Sun have agreed to be bound by the outcome of the Teva/APP litigation.
-In January 2014, we filed a similar lawsuit in the same court against Glenmark seeking a ruling that Lilly's patent is valid and infringed.
+In September 2013, we filed a similar lawsuit in the same court against Sun and Sun Global seeking a ruling that our patent is valid and infringed.
+This case has been stayed, and we and Sun have agreed to be bound by the outcome of the Teva/APP litigation.
+In January 2014, we filed a similar lawsuit in the same court against Glenmark seeking a ruling that our patent is valid and infringed.
 That case was amended in March 2014 to add two related Glenmark companies.
+This case has been stayed, and Lilly and Glenmark have agreed to be bound by the outcome of the Teva/APP litigation.
+In October 2014, we filed a lawsuit against Nan Kuang in the same court, seeking a ruling that our patent is valid and infringed.